datopian/flowershow/site/content/docs/mdx.md

 # MDX

 Flowershow parses all of your Markdown files as MDX.
-This means you not only can write your content with your old friend Markdown, but also extend it with JSX, JavaScript expressions, and `import` and `export` statements.
+This means you not only can write your content using good old Markdown, but also extend it with JSX, JavaScript expressions, and `import` and `export` statements.
 It's basically Markdown on steroids 😀💪!

 Let's see what exactly is MDX and what's so cool about it!

 <Callout>
   A basic familiarity with JSX (React components) and JavaScript might be helpful to understand this chapter, but you can also learn by example and start by tweaking some of our code.
-Opening this page in your text editor may also help.
+Opening this page in your text editor side by side with the rendered version in your browser may also help.
 </Callout>

 ## What is MDX?